Implementing Change, Advancing Care for Women’s Mental Health

 April 14, 2012

-“On admission, many of our patients do not even realize that they have a substance abuse problem or how serious the problem is,” said Dechant.
-“Few eating disorder programs provide integrated eating disorder and substance abuse treatment.
+“On admission, many of our patients do not even realize that they have a substance misuse problem or how serious the problem is,” said Dechant.
+“Few eating disorder programs provide integrated eating disorder and substance addiction treatment.
 McLean has a unique opportunity to do this because of our expertise in each of these fields and the increased collaboration between the various clinical services that focus on women’s mental health.
 By adding this specific track, we strengthen our already existing services and fill a clinical need nationally.”

 Esther Dechant, MD